vttale/serve-stale/README.md

    Canonical Name (CNAME) records mingled in the expired cache with other records at the same owner name can cause surprising results.
-   This was observed with an initial implementation in BIND, where a hostname changed from having a CNAME record to an IPv4 Address (A) record.
-BIND does not evict CNAMEs in the cache when other types are received, which in normal operations is not an issue.
-However, after both records expired and the authorities became unavailable, the fallback to stale answers returned the older CNAME instead of the newer A.
+   This was observed with an initial implementation in BIND, where a hostname changed from having an IPv4 Address (A) record.to a CNAME.
+   The version of BIND being used did not evict other types in the cache when a CNAME was received, which in normal operations is not a significant issue.
+However, after both records expired and the authorities became unavailable, the fallback to stale answers returned the older A instead of the newer CNAME.

-   [ This probably applies to other occluding types, so more thought should be given to the overall issue.
-It should probably also be rewritten to not suggest that this only a quirk of BIND. ]
+   [ This probably applies to other occluding types, so more thought should be given to the overall issue. ]

    Keeping records around after their normal expiration will of course cause caches to grow larger than if records were removed at their